 Given the team’s links to SciFiNow, we were heartbroken when Covid-19 forced the print magazine into suspended animation.
 So we worked with the current SciFiNow team to introduce SciFiNow+, a brand new fortnightly digital magazine available on The Companion and packed with the latest science fiction, fantasy and horror, a perfect accompaniment to our existing coverage.

-Support us by signing up for a trial.
+Support us by signing up for a membership today.